chaseklvk/thrust/README.md

 * Basic p-circuit compilation and composability.
 * p-circuit simulation through Markov Chain Monte Carlo sampling.

+**Note: This repository is in early development, there could be frequent breaking changes until the first stable release.**

 ## Installation
 To install this crate, run the following command:
 ```